janv93/trading-view-bot/README.md

 What I use currently use (probably suboptimal, still improving):

+symbol: MATIC
-timeframe: 15min
+timeframe: 1 min
-LeftBars: 3
+LeftBars: 4
-RightBars: 0
+RightBars: 1

-For Bitcoin use the "Bitcoin / ThetherUS PERPETUAL FUTURES BINANCE" chart, if you use the normal BTC/USDT binance chart it will not work because futures chart looks very different.
+Use the "[Symbol] / ThetherUS PERPETUAL FUTURES BINANCE" chart, if you use the normal [Symbol]/USDT binance chart it will not work because futures chart looks very different.

 Issues with this bot: